 Pediatric Primary Care Nurse Practitioner

 The Master of Science specialty track for Pediatric Primary Care Nurse Practitioners prepares graduates for many challenging career opportunities.
-Graduates meet the demands of today's health care workforce in hospitals, schools, clinics, and community-based primary care settings.
+Graduates meet the demands of today's healthcare workforce in hospitals, schools, specialty clinics and community-based primary care settings.

-Through coursework, field experience, and research our students acquire the knowledge, values, and skills necessary for advanced practice nursing certification.
-Our nurse practitioner specialty meets the curriculum guidelines of the National Organization of Nurse Practitioner Faculties, and the requirements for advanced practice certification set by the Pediatric Nursing Certification Board (PNCB) and the American Nurses Credentialing Center (ANCC).
-At the heart of our master's program are active, collaborative relationships between the College of Nursing faculty and community-based primary care practices as well as Nationwide Children's Hospital in Columbus.
+Through coursework, clinical training and evidence-based practices our students acquire the knowledge, values and skills necessary for advanced nursing practice.
+At the heart of our master's program are active, collaborative relationships between the College of Nursing faculty and community-based practices as well as Nationwide Children's Hospital in Columbus.

-As part of the country's most comprehensive health sciences center, the College of Nursing provides students with access to cutting-edge research and knowledge, a diverse selection of elective courses from the university's Graduate School, and interdisciplinary collaborative experiences among health care professionals, including the LEND fellowship opportunity.
+As part of the country's most comprehensive health sciences center, the College of Nursing provides students with access to cutting-edge research and evidence-based practice, a diverse selection of elective courses from the university's Graduate School and interdisciplinary collaborative experiences among healthcare professionals, including the LEND fellowship opportunity.

-Our central location, class schedules, and preceptors throughout Ohio conveniently accommodate both part-time and full-time students.
+Our central location, class schedules and clinical partners throughout Ohio conveniently accommodate both part-time and full-time students.
 Many core courses are available to students in a state-of-the-art computer-based format for convenience and accessibility.
+Our pediatric nurse practitioner specialty track meets the curricular guidelines of the National Organization of Nurse Practitioner Faculties (NONPF), and the requirements for advanced practice certification set by the Pediatric Nursing Certification Board (PNCB).

 Graduates enter the workforce with the skills and competencies to:

-• apply theory and research to clinical practice with children from birth to young adulthood in their families and communities
+- Apply evidence-based practice to the care of children from birth to young adulthood and their families in the clinical setting and their communities

 - Nursing 7260 Nursing Concepts in Advanced Family Nursing